 Strategies: Getting Started

 Before you buy or sell options you need a strategy, and before you choose an options trading strategy, you need to understand how you want options to work in your portfolio.
 A particular strategy is successful only if it performs in a way that helps you meet your investment goals.
-If you hope to increase the income you receive from your stocks, for example, you'll choose a different strategy from an investor who wants to lock in a purchase price for a stock she'd like to own.
+If you hope to increase the income you receive from your stocks, for example, you'll choose a different options investment strategy from an investor who wants to lock in a purchase price for a stock she'd like to own.

 Some types of options strategies, such as writing covered calls, are relatively simple to understand and execute.
 There are more complicated strategies, however, such as spreads and collars, which require two opening transactions.
 These strategies are often used to further limit the risk associated with options, but they may also limit potential return.
 When you limit risk, there is usually a trade-off.

 Basic options strategies are usually the way to begin investing with options.
 By mastering these types of options strategies, you'll prepare yourself for advanced options trading.
 In general, the more complicated options strategies are appropriate only for experienced investors.